 Military Armed Forces Tax Deductions

 There are many tax benefits available to military personnel, including tax deductions, combat pay exclusions, extended deadlines, and other benefits.
-Read on to find out details about the various tax concerns that are specific to members of the armed forces.
+When you prepare and e-File Your 2019 Tax Return on eFile.com, the eFile app will determine the correct tax breaks you qualify for based on your answers to several simple questions, as well as report the right amounts on your return.
+However, if you are interested in the details, read on to find information about the various tax concerns that are specific to members of the armed forces.

 Tax-Free Expenses for Members of the Armed Forces